- What is the Skilled Worker Visa?

-In order to be granted a Skilled Worker Visa, you should show that you have an English language ability of at least level B1 of English.
+In order to be granted a Skilled Worker Visa, you must demonstrate that you can speak English to a minimum standard.

-- Hold a certificate for a Secure English Language Test (SELT) from an approved provider
+- Pass a Secure English Language Test (SELT) from an approved provider in at least B1 on the Common European Framework of Reference for Languages (CEFR) scale

 - Hold a GCSE, A Level, Scottish National Qualification level 4 or higher, Scottish Higher or Advanced Higher in English qualification

-- Having an approved degree-level academic qualification taught through the medium of English
+- Having an approved degree-level academic qualification that was taught in English

 Alternatively, you will not have to prove your knowledge of English if you’re a national of one of the following countries: Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, the British overseas territories, Canada, Dominica, Grenada, Guyana, Jamaica, Malta, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, the USA.

-- If you are being sponsored to work as a doctor, dentist, nurse, or midwife, and you already hold an English language assessment accepted by the appropriate professional body
+Lastly, you will not need to prove your English language skills if you are being sponsored to work as a doctor, dentist, nurse, midwife or vet and you already hold an English language assessment accepted by the appropriate professional body